hadrien-pouget/MARL_Basic/README.md

 test.py contains code for testing the policies (although some of the testing code is implemented on the game's end.)

 # Utils
-A lot of generally useful functions for are put utils.py.
+A lot of generally useful functions can be found in utils.py.
 Similarly, some functions useful for plotting results are contained in plot_utils.py.

 # Results